jgpestana/software-bounty-program/bounties/Android_Toolbox_v1.md

 ## Introduction

-Fermat is a complex application that rus on its own development framework, its found a layer above the operating system, on this first stage we are developing on android, therefore, we must create the bases in order to make easier and faster the creation of applications in our platform.
+Fermat is a complex application that runs on its own development framework, its found a layer above the operating system, on this first stage we are developing on android, therefore, we must create the bases in order to make easier and faster the creation of applications in our platform.

 We must develop the components, views, utilities and optimizers in order to reach a superior abstraction level, stopping to think of views as code but as components already pre-designed, starting with the lowest level of the framework and going higher until reaching the components already pre-made for use.